 Option #1: TaxACT

+TaxACT also provides a tax liability estimator to help you determine if you need to make a payment with your extension.
+If you fill out more details in the main software, then the estimate will be improved.
 If you don’t think you’ll owe any taxes, you can just put down zero as your expected tax liability.
 If you wish to make a tax payment, you will be able to choose to pay with direct withdrawal from a bank account (account and routing numbers required) or pay with a credit card (IRS fees apply).

 Afterward, you can confirm the status of your extension e-file by going to efstatus.taxact.com.
-They can even send you a confirmation via e-mail or text message.
+They will even send you a confirmation via e-mail or text message.
 I got my confirmation less than 3 hours after submission.

-Option #2: Free File Fillable Forms
+Option #3: Free File Fillable Forms

-Please note that filing an extension only extends the time to file your return and does not extend the time to pay any tax due.
+One last reminder: Filing an extension only extends the time to file your return and does not extend the time to pay any tax due.
 To avoid late payment penalties and interest you must estimate what tax will be due and pay that when you file the extension.